KIPAC/StatisticalMethods/doc/GettingStarted.md

 On the [PHYS366 GitHub repository site](https://github.com/drphilmarshall/StatisticalMethods), make sure you are logged in and you should see a button in the top righthand corner marked "Fork".
 Press this button.

 A fork is a copy (a "clone") of a repository, that belongs to you.
 You can edit the files in it and run the code, either on its GitHub page, or on your local machine.
-(If all this talk of "forks", "clones", "git" etc is beginning to sound scary, you might want to have a read of [this guide to getting started with git and GitHub](https://github.com/drphilmarshall/GettingStarted#top).)
+(If all this talk of "forks", "clones", "git" etc is beginning to sound scary, you might want to have a read of [this guide to getting started with git and GitHub](https://github.com/drphilmarshall/GettingStarted#top), and perhaps listen to Phil explaining (hopefully) everything you need to know in [this video](https://www.youtube.com/watch?v=2g9lsbJBPEs).)

 To get your new files onto your laptop, you need to make a local copy, with (on the command line):
 ```bash